acfinspace/Spacelibraryoftales/docs/index.md

 4. In the case I don't want to maintain the repository anymore, the repo can be transfered/copied.
 5. It is all written in markdown, as easy and lightweight as it can get.

+### How to contribute

 If you want to contribute, you can:

-- Add a page yourself through a pull request
+- Add a page yourself through a pull request.
+    - One page per piece, named with the piece title all together and in small characters (es.: The Interview becomes theinterview.md)
+    - The pieces are to be put into a folder with the author's name all together and in small characters (es.: Miyoshi Akachi becomes miyoshiakachi)
 - Shoot me a message on Discord, at miyoshiakachi

 ### The library's structure
 Authors and contests have a dedicated page, visible on the left, where you can find all the related content.
-A stands for Author, C stands for Contest.
 At the moment we have:

 - Authors: 1
 - Contests: 0